Rise in popularity of rattan furniture

 Rattan furniture has grown in popularity in recent decades and given its unique qualities, it’s perhaps not entirely surprising that rattan is such a great idea.

 There’s no other material that can offer the same strength, resilience, durability and innate beauty.
-Rattan has gone from being a material most associate with outdoors furniture to one which can be used in decor all over the home.
+Rattan has gone from being a material most associate with outdoor furniture to one which can be used in decor all over the home.

 It clean, contemporary lines and natural-looking material mean that it fits in with modern homes which are intended to look minimal and in harmony with nature.